 What is a data paper?

-- A data paper is a short description of a particular dataset, often including sections that detail the context, collection, and reuse potential
+- It is a short description of a dataset, often including sections that detail the context, collection, and reuse potential

-- This differs from a traditional journal article, as a data paper does not form an argument or draw a conclusion about the interpretation of the data rather explains the methodology with the intent to increase visibility and use of the data
+- This differs from a traditional journal article, as a data paper does not form an argument or draw a conclusion about the interpretation of the data - it explains the methodology with the intent to increase visibility and use of the data

-- A data paper also provides more thorough description than datasets contained in data repositories, and also allows credit to be given to data contributors in addition to researchers
+- It provides a more thorough description than datasets contained in data repositories, and also allows credit to be given to data contributors in addition to researchers

-- Data papers can be peer-reviewed and are included in article search results, meaning your data may be discovered and cited as an additional product of your research
+- Data papers can be peer-reviewed and are included in article search results, meaning your data may be discovered more easily and cited as an additional product of your research

 Where can I find data papers?